 Dennis Powell, Vice Chair, is president of the Berkshire County Chapter of the NAACP.
 A retired culinary educator and executive in the food service and hospitality industry, Dennis prepared meals for the homeless at St. Stephen’s Church in Pittsfield for more than 12 years.
 He currently serves on the Pittsfield Licensing Board.

 Will Singleton, Treasurer, is a retired public school educator and administrator.
 He is the past president of the Berkshire County Chapter of the NAACP, the reactivation of which he initiated in 2012.
 He currently serves on the board of the Osher Lifelong Learning Institute at Berkshire Community College.

 Cora Portnoff, Secretary, a former teacher of the hearing impaired, was a longtime member of the Clinton A.M.E.
 Church, where she was involved in various church activities with the late Reverend Esther Dozier, the Church’s first female pastor.
 She has served on the board of the Olga Dunn Dance Company for more than 30 years and is a member of the W.E.B.
 Du Bois National Historic Site Working Committee.

 Dan Bolognani, ex officio, is executive director of the Upper Housatonic Valley National Heritage Area, a program of the National Park Service.
-Housatonic Heritage’s initiatives include the W.E.B.
-Du Bois Homesite, the Upper Housatonic African American Heritage Trail and Reclaiming Our Local Heritage.
-He currently serves as chair of the Western CT Convention and Visitors Bureau.
+Housatonic Heritage’s initiatives include the Du Bois National Historic Site initiative, the Upper Housatonic Valley African American Heritage Trail, the Housatonic Heritage Oral History Center at Berkshire Community College, and Reclaiming Our Local Heritage.